chialab/docker-php/README.md

 For development environments, you might want to choose an [image with XDebug installed](https://hub.docker.com/r/chialab/php-dev/), or [one with XHProf](https://hub.docker.com/r/chialab/php-xhprof/), or another [with PCOV installed](https://hub.docker.com/r/chialab/php-pcov/), instead.

+If you are really desperate and need PHP 5.6 with support for MySQL 8.x, check the [php-compat](https://hub.docker.com/r/chialab/php-compat/) image.

 ## Available tags
 - `latest`
 - `5.6`